Rodney Bobiwash: Community education and history

-Indigenous rights and relations
+Indigenous relations and solidarity work

-Throughout his professional career, Bobiwash organised, addressed, and participated in numerous conferences, seminars, and workshops around the world to represent various First Nations and Anti-Racist organisations.
+Throughout his life, Bobiwash organised, addressed, and participated in numerous conferences, seminars, and workshops around the world to represent various First Nations and Anti-Racist organisations.
 The international forums included the United Nations and the World Trade Organisation.
 He travelled to numerous countries including Siberia, Mexico, and Colombia, often to mediate on behalf of Indigenous Peoples.
 In 1998, Bobiwash became Director of the NCCT and, shortly after, Director of the Forum for Global Exchange and the Biocultural Security Directorate at the Centre for World Indigenous Studies.
 He received the 25th Anniversary Award from the Urban Alliance on Race Relations in the year 2000.

 Almost to the end of his life, he maintained a Friday-evening vigil at the Colombian consulate for Kimy Pernía Domicó.
 Pernía was an Embera Katío activist who was disappeared soon after returning home from the Quebec People's Summit of April 2001.
 He opposed the Urra hydroelectric dam on the Sinú River that flooded crops and sacred sites in his people's territory.
 He had visited Canada on a number of occasions to testify on the devastation caused by the project, which was partially financed by Export Development Canada using Canadian tax revenue.

+Legacy

-Rodney Bobiwash died of cardiovascular disease associated with complications from diabetes on January 13, 2002, at the age of 42.
-A three-day vigil was held at the NCCT to commemorate his passing, with 700 in attendance.
+When Bobiwash passed on January 13, 2002, a three-day vigil was held at the NCCT in his memory with 700 in attendance.
 Bobiwash was honoured by the Colombian activists at their consul protest.
 In February 2002, Toronto City Council recognised the passing of Bobiwash through a condolence motion moved by Councillor Jane Pitfield and seconded by Councillor Kyle Rae.
 "Sincere sympathies" were conveyed to "his wife Heather Howard-Bobiwash, his mother Alice Bobiwash and his sisters and brothers, and the Toronto Aboriginal Community."

-Legacy